-'I had to do something': Auckland retiree and cancer patient fought off knife attacker
+'I had to do something': Auckland retiree and cancer patient fought knife attacker

 Speaking from his tightly locked and shuttered Murrays Bay home yesterday, Lee explains how he managed to avoid becoming the fifth stabbing victim that day.

-After briefly freeing himself from the attacker's grasp, Lee says he was caught again just four or five meters down the road by the man.
+After briefly freeing himself from the attacker's grasp, Lee says he was caught again just four or five metres down the road by the man.

 "I had to do something to save my life so I turned back [to face the attacker]," Lee said.